 Understandably many railway enthusiasts focus on locomotives.
-For this Blog post though I should like to consider a railway carriage.
-M34527 is a British Railways (BR) Mark 1 BSK.
+For this Blog post though I should like to consider M34527 – a British Railways (BR) Mark 1 BSK carriage.
 British Railways introduced Mark 1 carriages in 1951 and they now form the backbone of heritage railways rolling stock.
 M34527 is based at the Somerset and Dorset Heritage Railway Trust’s Midsomer Norton station.

 M34527 was built by British Railways Wolverton Works in 1955 at a cost of around £5,500.
 It measures over 65ft long or 20m and weighs 37 tons or 37,600 kilograms.
 Originally it was fitted with twenty four seats in four compartments.
 The ‘M’ in the number refers to allocation to the London Midland region.
 It would have operated anywhere between London and Scotland and around North West England and North Wales.